Reviews

 Alice in Ruby Slippers

-Book review by Review by Tasslyn Magnusson
+Book review by Tasslyn Magnusson

 I’m a fan of poetic forms.
 Haiku.
 Sonnet.
 Pantoum.
 The elusive sestina.
 I think there is something magical that happens when a poet jumps into a scaffolding.
 The scaffolding lifts us, readers and author, to unique connections and dramatic conclusions.
 Which makes Alice in Ruby Slippers, a collection of poems by Carol Lynn Stevenson Grellas, an unexpected adventure.
 The mixing of tales in its titles signifies we’re going on a journey of what we think – on entirely new and independent paths, devised by Grellas, just as she’s modifying the poetic forms to suit her voice and her plan for her poems.
 Lured by the promise of familiar sonnets and other poems, I’m granted entry into a world of Grellas’ imagination.